booxter/booxter.github.io/_posts/2023-09-19-ovn-chassis-binding-walkthru.md

    will allow the workload that uses the port to connect to the network.
 2. **Southbound database is updated to confirm that the port is configured.**
    This feedback can then be used by the CMS to indicate to the port owner that the port is ready for use.
+(This step is executed only when the first one is completed.)

 There are several `Port_Binding` fields that are updated as part of the process.
 Among them are: